gcba/api-standards/README.md

 ## JSONP

-JSONP is easiest explained with an example.
+JSONP is easiest explained with an Ejemplo.
 Here's a one from [StackOverflow](http://stackoverflow.com/questions/2067472/what-is-jsonp-all-about?answertab=votes#tab-top):

 > Say you're on domain abc.com, and you want to make a request to domain xyz.com.
 To do so, you need to cross domain boundaries, a no-no in most of browserland.